New People (political party)

-New People (Новые люди) is a political party in Russia formed in Moscow on 1 March 2020.
-New People is considered a liberal party, and observers have called it centrist or centre-right.
+New People (Новые люди) is a political party in Russia formed in 2020.
+New People is considered a liberal party, and observers also often refer to it as centrist or centre-right.

-It was established in March 2020 by Alexey Nechayev, the founder of the Russian cosmetics company Faberlic.
-Nechayev was elected as party chairman during the second party congress, held on August 8, 2020.
+The party opposes many policies of the incumbent United Russia government, although it has adopted a more neutral to moderately supportive stance towards Vladimir Putin specifically.
+Its abstention in the vote to recognise the Donetsk and Luhansk people's republics is an example.
+It has therefore been described by critics as a spoiler that attracts young and liberal voters.

+New People is led by cosmetic company Faberlic founder Alexey Nechayev since its first party congress, held on 8 August 2020 in Moscow.
 Alexander Davankov is the head of the party executive committee.

-In 2020, the party entered four regional parliaments on party lists, earning the right to participate in the 2021 elections to the State Duma without collecting voters' signatures.

-The party opposed many policies of the ruling United Russia, although is supportive towards Vladimir Putin specifically and has been accused of being a spoiler party to attract young and liberal voters.
+The party won 5.43% of the nationwide vote in the 2021 Russian legislative election, gaining 13 seats.

 History

 In January 2020, Alexey Nechayev announced the party's creation to the media.

 On 1 March 2020, the constituent congress of New People was held.
 55 party regional branches were created.
 Official party registration was received from the Russian Ministry of Justice at the end of March.

 In April 2020, the party sent an appeal to the State Duma and the Federation Council and called on them to adopt additional laws eliminating contradictions in respect of the absence of an official emergency regime in the country.

 As of 1 July 2020, New People had 55 registered regional branches, which began preparing to take part in the regional elections of September 2020 in 12 regions of the country.
 Also, the party declared its readiness and intent to take part in the elections to the State Duma in 2021.

 On 8 August 2020, the second congress of the party was held in Moscow at which its founder Alexey Nechayev was elected chairman of the party.

 At the end of 2020, the party announced that its election campaign for the State Duma of the VIII convocation would be led by the well-known political strategist Yevgeny Minchenko.

 On 4 July 2021, a party congress was held at which the party's list and candidates for participation in the 2021 legislative election were nominated.
-Party leader Alexey Nechaev headed the federal list of the party.
+Party leader Alexey Nechayev headed the federal list of the party.
 The second number in the federal list was the former Mayor of Yakutsk Sardana Avksentyeva.